TheOdinProject/curriculum/javascript/finishing-up/project_final_js.md

 **Congratulations!**

-### Student Solutions
-To add your solution to the list below, edit this [file](https://github.com/TheOdinProject/curriculum/blob/master/javascript/finishing-up/project_final_js.md) (located on The Odin Project's "curriculum" github repository).
-See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for more instructions.

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.